 - Beef: approx. 4.5g per kilogram

-- Chicken meat: about 3.4g per kilogram
+- Chicken meat: approx. 3.4g per kilogram

 - Pig hearts: approx. 1.5g per kilogram

-We lose about 1.6-1.7% of it daily in the form of creatinine.
-This means that we have to produce around 2g of creatine every day to compensate for this lossMuch of it is synthesized by our body itself, but firstly, performance decreases with age and secondly, the loss during sport can be even greater.Compensating for these problems purely through food is difficult due to the limited availability of food, which is why supplementation tailored to needs makes sense.
+We lose approximately 1.6-1.7% of this daily in the form of creatinine.
+This means we need to produce around 2g of creatine daily to compensate for this loss..
+A large part of it is synthesized by our body itself, but firstly, performance decreases with age and secondly, the loss during sport can be even greater.Compensating purely through food is difficult due to the limited availability of food, which is why supplementation tailored to your needs makes sense.

 Creatine supplementation – not only useful for men

 In this study However, women were specifically examined.
 In addition to the already known advantages, it was shown that that postmenopausal women in particular had improved bone mineralization through the combination of creatine and strength trainingFalls and bone fractures are common in old age and can often have serious consequences for those affected.
-Taking creatine can help prevent this.
+Taking creatine can help prevent these.

 Creatine and longevity – what does research say?

-In addition to its role in sports, studies have shown that creatine may be helpful in treating depression.In one study taking it alone could lead to a reduction in depressive symptoms, while in the other studies the absorption/effect of antidepressants was increasedSince a stable psyche is important for longevity, creatine could offer an advantage here.
-However, one should not expect too great an effect.
+In addition to its role in sports, studies have shown that creatine may be helpful in treating depression. study taking it alone could lead to a reduction in depressive symptoms, while in the other Studies the absorption/effect of antidepressants was increasedSince a stable mental state is important for longevity, creatine could offer an advantage here.
+However, one shouldn't expect any significant effects.